-- The Bio Amp front-ends (except for the ML138 Octal Bio Amp) and all PowerLab units with a built-in Bio Amp are supplied with a 3-lead or 5-lead Bio Amp subject cable and lead wire system.
-The ML138 Octal Bio Amp is supplied with unshielded lead wires (1.8 m).
+- The Bio Amp front-ends (except for the FE238/ML138 Octal Bio Amps and FE234 Quad Bio Amp) and all PowerLab units with a built-in Bio Amp are supplied with a 3-lead or 5-lead Bio Amp subject cable and lead wire system.
+The Octal and Quad Bio Amps are supplied with unshielded lead wires (1.8 m).
 Bio Amps are only safe for human connection if used with the supplied subject cable and lead wires. - All Bio Amp front-ends and PowerLab units with a built-in Bio Amp are not defibrillator-protected.
 Using the Bio Amp to record signals during defibrillator discharges may damage the input stages of the amplifiers.
 This may result in a safety hazard. - Never use damaged Bio Amp cables or leads.
 Damaged cables and leads must always be replaced before any connection to humans is made.